-Live Well at UT (formerly the Wellness Committee) is a group of students and staff whose mission is to provide a forum for wellness initiatives to increase healthy behaviors for the UT community.
+Live Well UT is a group of students and staff whose mission is to provide a forum for wellness initiatives to increase healthy behaviors for the UT community.

 The committee has adopted several goals for the coming year to continue to advance wellness initiatives.
 These include: